ashutoshbhatt2609/Python-question/README.md

 # Python-question
-Some question of basic python along with the solution
+Some question of basic python along with the solution.